What to expect?

 Where is the farm?

-Our farm, conveniently located between New Paltz and Gardiner, NY, includes five acres of organically-grown vegetables and berries, an enchanting children’s garden, greenhouses, an historic farmstead, farm animals, inspiring views of the Shawangunk Ridge, and a nature trail that winds through forest and wetland, and a pole barn to protect against the elements for your lecture.
+Conveniently located between New Paltz and Gardiner, NY, our farm includes five acres of organically-grown vegetables and berries, an enchanting children’s garden, a greenhouse, an historic farmstead, farm animals, inspiring views of the Shawangunk Ridge, a nature trail winding through forest and wetland, and a pole barn to protect against the elements for your lecture.

 Who do we serve?